ASN Registration Cost Breakdown: Complete Fee Analysis Across All RIRs

 - Faster and simpler process

-Via-Registry.com sponsoring services: We offer competitive RIPE sponsoring LIR services starting at €75 annually, including full registry management and support.
+Via-Registry.com sponsoring services: We offer competitive RIPE sponsoring LIR services starting at €75 annually, including full registry management and support — substantially below the direct LIR cost of €1,800+ under the 2026 scheme.

 RIPE Cost Comparison